-- Panic Disorder, which involves the occurrence of sudden panic attacks, and the person may go out of their way to avoid situations that may cause or contribute to a panic attack.
+- Panic Disorder, which involves the occurrence of sudden panic attacks.
+The person may go out of their way to avoid situations that may cause or contribute to a panic attack.

-- Specific Phobias, which involve an overwhelming and irrational fear of a specific place or thing, and exposure to the trigger can cause extreme panic.
+- Specific Phobias, which involve an overwhelming and irrational fear of a specific place or thing.
+Exposure to the trigger can cause extreme panic.
 The person will commonly do everything they can to avoid the trigger.

-- Agoraphobia, which involves anxiety surrounding several different situations, including being in crowded areas or waiting in a line, having to use mass transit, being in open areas, being in closed-in areas, or being out of the house alone.
-People with agoraphobia commonly worry about panicking in these situations and not being able to escape or get help, and often avoid these situations.
+- Agoraphobia, which involves anxiety surrounding several different situations, including being in crowded areas or waiting in lines, having to use mass transit, being in open areas, being in closed-in areas, or being out of the house alone.
+People with agoraphobia commonly worry about panicking in these situations and not being able to escape or get help, and they often avoid these situations.

 There are a variety of factors that contribute to the development of anxiety disorders.
 Some common factors include:

 - Exposure to stress or trauma.
-If you experienced abuse, violence, death of someone close to you, divorce, or severe illness, the risk of developing an anxiety disorder is higher.1, 6
+If you experienced abuse, violence, the death of someone close to you, divorce, or severe illness, the risk of developing an anxiety disorder is higher.1,6

 - Personality.
 Some personality traits can make you more prone to developing an anxiety disorder, including being more sensitive to anxiety, increased focus on negative emotions, and being more inhibited.6